nes-lab/shepherd-nova/docs/content/infrastructure.md

 ### Supervision

-Let's have a look at the individual autonomous & supervised observer-tasks:
+Let's have a look at the individual autonomous & supervised observer-tasks performed by `shepherd-sheep`:

 - patching the node-ID and converting the firmware to intel-hex
 - programming and validating the firmware written to each MCU on the target